HunterJayPerson/hunterjayperson/README.md

-I am an engineer and entrepreneur primarily focused on AI alignment, and was previously building fruit picking robots at Ripe Robotics.
+I am an engineer and entrepreneur primarily focused on AI alignment.
+Currently at Integuide, previously building fruit picking robots at Ripe Robotics.
 More at hunterjay.com